 1. Gain experience as an employee

-It can be challenging to start working as a freelance event organizer without experience or contacts, especially immediately after graduating from event management course.
-Ideally, you should gain a year or two experiences learning under somebody else’s dime.
+It can be challenging to start working as a freelance event organizer without experience or contacts, especially immediately after graduating from an event management course.
+Ideally, you should gain a year or two of experience learning under somebody else’s dime.
 This could mean working as an employee of an event management agency or a corporation’s event in-house department.

 2. Begin Locally

-Since you don’t have a lot of experience as an event planner, your focus should be in building the experience.
-Starting at your own backyard is the best idea.
+Since you don’t have a lot of experience as an event planner, your focus should be on building the experience.
+Starting in your own backyard is the best idea.
 By this, find friends within your local social network who are running events and may need an event planner.
 From your social platforms, you can easily tell who is having an event.
-These could be in form of birthdays, celebrations after a promotion or engagement parties.
+These could be in form of birthdays, celebrations after a promotion, or engagement parties.

-The other strategy is launching your events and invite people.
-Launch your career in event management and have various social connects to attend the ceremony.
-This is a good platform to showcase your ability and skills to family, friends and other attendees.
+The other strategy is to launch your events and invite people.
+Launch your career in event management and have various social connections to attend the ceremony.
+This is a good platform to showcase your ability and skills to family, friends, and other attendees.